MarsBased/handbook/sections/firstday.md

 ## Onboarding

 Leire will invite you to the first-day onboarding meeting on Slack.
-Apart from the contractual and formal part, this is the opportunity to comment on all the practical issues concerning [How We Work](/sections/howwework.md), [Our rituals](/sections/rituals.md), [Benefits & perks](/sections/benefits.md), [Requesting holidays & materials](/sections/holidaysmaterials.md), etc.
+Apart from the contractual and formal parts, this is the opportunity to comment on all the practical issues concerning [How We Work](/sections/howwework.md), [Our rituals](/sections/rituals.md), [Benefits & perks](/sections/benefits.md), [Requesting holidays & materials](/sections/holidaysmaterials.md), etc.

 ## Your project